Flymetothemoon93/GMFPIdentifier/README.md

 # FPIdentifier

 FPIdentifier is a bioinformatics tool designed to identify transposable elements (TEs) that may be misidentified as genes in genomic annotations.
-The tool utilizes HMMER for sequence analysis against the GyDB database to detect potential transposon-related domains, with an option for functional annotation through InterProScan.
+The tool utilizes HMMER to scan protein sequences against the GyDB database, detecting potential transposon-related domains.
+InterProScan is then used to validate these results, ensuring that the proteins identified by HMMER as TEs are indeed transposon-related, thus reducing false positives.

 ## Features

 - Identify transposable element proteins from protein sequences using HMMER and GyDB profiles.
 - Filter and extract high-confidence TE protein sequences.
-- Annotate TE proteins with functional information using InterProScan (optional).
+- Validate HMMER results with InterProScan to eliminate false positives.

 ## Prerequisites

 - **Python** (3.6 or later, with required packages in `requirements.txt`)
 - **HMMER** (must be installed and accessible in your system path)
-- **InterProScan** (installation instructions below) for functional annotation.
+- **InterProScan** (installation instructions below) for verification of TE proteins.

 ## Installation